Weber State University Data & Information Overview

 Student Loan Debt

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
-At WSU, approximately 26% of students took out student loans averaging $4,862 a year.
-That adds up to $19,448 over four years for those students.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+At WSU, approximately 22% of students took out student loans averaging $5,363 a year.
+That adds up to $21,452 over four years for those students.

-The student loan default rate at WSU is 7.3%.
-Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.
+The student loan default rate at WSU is 5.9%.
+This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

-How Much Money Do WSU Graduates Make?students who graduate from WSU with a bachelor's degree go on to jobs where they make an average salary of $44,500 in their early years.
-This is good news for future WSU graduates since it is 9% more than the average college graduate's salary of $40,800 per year.
+How Much Money Do WSU Graduates Make?bachelor's degree recipients from WSU make around $44,500 per year during the early years of their employment.
+That's great news for WSU students since it is 12% more than the average college graduate's salary of $39,802 per year.

 Location of Weber State University